 Many solutions have been presented for this problem.
-The recent series of workshops on consistency checking in the context of UML [Huzar et al. 2002; 2003; 2004; Kuzniarz et al. 2005] demonstrate techniques that consider different system views (particularly static and behavioural) and different lightweight and heavy-weight techniques for implementing consistency checking.
-Some of these approaches require use of specialised tools - such as xlinkit [Gryce et al. 2002], a general-purpose rule-based tool for consistency checking documents based on XML - or mathematical languages, e.g., B [Marcano and Levy 2002] - for expressing the well-formedness constraints that establish multi-view consistency.
+The recent series of workshops on consistency checking in the context of UML [Huzar et al. 2002, 2003, 2004; Kuzniarz et al. 2005] demonstrate techniques that consider different system views (particularly static and behavioral) and different lightweight and heavyweight techniques for implementing consistency checking.
+Some of these approaches require use of specialized tools such as xlinkit [Gryce et al. 2002], a general-purpose rule-based tool for consistency-checking documents based on XML-or mathematical languages, for example, [Marcano and Levy 2002]-for expressing the well-formedness constraints that establish multiview consistency.

 Lightweight approaches to consistency checking are desirable and have been explored, but a limitation with most of these is that they are invariably incomplete, covering parts of a language (e.g., statecharts and class diagrams in UML).
-The work of Bhaduri and Venkatesh [Bhaduri and Venkatesh 2002] suggests the use of message sequence charts and model checking for multi-view consistency checking.
-They express the semantics of the object life cycle and scenario views as a labelled transition system, thus enabling the use of a model checker to identify inconsistencies.
-The advantage of this approach is that the model checking will be automatic; however, there are limitations on what can be expressed in terms of properties and models.
+The work of Bhaduri and Venkatesh [2002] suggests the use of message sequence charts and model checking for multiview consistency checking.
+They express the semantics of the object life-cycle and scenario views as a labeled transition system, thus enabling the use of a model checker to identify inconsistencies.
+The advantage of this approach is that the model checking will be automatic, however, there are limitations on what can be expressed in terms of properties and models.
 In an alternative approach, UML model consistency is checked via the Sherlock tool [Sourrouille and Caplat 2002], wherein actions, models, and a knowledge base are combined.
-This approach approach is particularly promising as it also considers extensions to UML profiles that target specific problem domains.
-Krishnan [Krishnan 2000] considers OCL contracts in the context of UML, and formalises multi-view consistency in PVS.
-[Krishnan 2000] requires users to formally unroll sequencing of method calls arising in sequence diagrams, which can be very awkward for large sequence and collaboration diagrams; an alternative approach is presented in Section 4.
-Work at IBM Haifa has studied metamodel extensions for consistency checking in the context of Rational's XDE tool [Huzar et al. 2004].
+This approach is particularly promising as it also considers extensions to UML profiles that target specific problem domains.
+Krishnan [2000] considers OCL contracts in the context of UML and formalises multiview consistency in PVS.
+Krishnan [2000] requires users to formally unroll sequencing of method calls arising in sequence diagrams, which can be very awkward for large sequence and collaboration diagrams; an alternative approach is presented in Section 4.
+Work at IBM Haifa has studied metamodel extensions for consistency checking in the context of Rational's XDE tool Huzar et al. [2004].
 This work is similar in scope to what we present in the next section.

-A key limitation that can be identified from this work is that much of it does not consider contracts - i.e., method pre- and postconditions - when carrying out multi-view consistency checking; [Krishnan 2000] is an exception but is difficult to use.
-Both approaches to metamodelling and multi-view consistency checking presented in the next sections consider contracts, in different ways.
+A key limitation that can be identified from this work is that much of it does not consider contracts, that is, method pre and postconditions, when carrying out multiview consistency checking; Krishnan [2000] is an exception but is difficult to use.
+Both approaches to metamodeling and multiview consistency checking presented in the next sections consider contracts in different ways.

-METAMODELLING IN PVS AND EIFFEL
+3. METAMODELING IN PVS AND EIFFEL

-We now contrast two approaches to specifying the metamodel for BON; the metamodel was semi-formally specified in an earlier section.
+We now contrast two approaches to specifying the metamodel for BON; the metamodel was semiformally specified in an earlier section.
 We contrast two formal specifications: one written in PVS and one in Eiffel.
 Both these metamodels are formal as they are specified in languages with both formal syntax and semantics, and have tools to support checking models against the metamodel.
-What is interesting and different about the two formal metamodels is (a) their design; (b) the executability of the resulting specifications and (c) their completeness.
+What is interesting and different about the two formal metamodels is (a) their design; (b) the executability of the resulting specifications, and (c) their completeness.
 Again, we are not attempting a like-for-like comparison of metamodel specifications: we will construct the metamodels using the best practices available for PVS and Eiffel.
 As such, some differences in terms of how well-formedness constraints are captured will arise.